About The Fighters Generation's Game & Character Reviews!

 secrets that a game contains can contribute positively to this rating.

 the mood before the action starts.
-How mesmerizing and suiting is the
+How impactful is the

-the game have a stylish presentation from start to finish, or was the
+the game have a stylish presentation from start to finish?
+Or was the game's presentation rushed and more like an afterthought?

 an essential part of every fighting game, how